-- Walk or bike instead of drive for short distances. - Park farther or get off public transit several blocks from the campus or office.
-At the office, walk to the farthest bathroom rather than the nearest. - Take a short walk after each meal or snack.
-Stand up and move for 1 minute every time you take a drink of water. - Walk faster than usual. - Take the stairs often. - When watching a show, stand up and move during each commercial break, or even better, stretch or work out while watching.
-When working or watching a show, drink plenty of water, which is not only healthy on its own but will give you extra reasons to take a walk for refills and bathroom breaks. - Do not shy away from housecleaning chores or yard work, even for a minute or two at a time. - Stand more while working/studying.
+- Stand more while working/studying.
 Place your computer on an elevated stand or shelf. - Make it a habit to stand or pace while talking on the phone. - Make it a habit to walk or pace when you need to puzzle through a problem.
-Put to work the advice of the western philosopher Friedrich Nietzsche: "All truly great thoughts are conceived while walking." - Break up sitting by closing your office door, if possible, and spending 1 minute doing a full-body exercise, such as holding a plank position or doing slow squats into and out of your chair. - When you accomplish a difficult task at work or while during homework, stand up and give yourself a mini victory parade or victory dance. - When reading a book, get up and move after every 6 to 10 pages of the book.

-- Use a stability ball for a chair.
-Such use enhances body stability, balance, and abdominal, low back, and leg strength. - Whenever feasible, walk while conversing or holding meetings.
+Put to work the advice of the western philosopher Friedrich Nietzsche: "All truly great thoughts are conceived while walking." - · Break up sitting by closing your office door, if possible, and spending 1 minute doing a full-body exercise, such as holding a plank position or doing slow squats into and out of - When you accomplish a difficult task at work or while during homework, stand up and give yourself a mini victory parade or - When reading a book, get up and move after every 6 to 10 pages of the book. - Use a stability ball for a chair.
+Such use enhances body stability; balance; and abdominal, low back, and leg strength. - · Whenever feasible, walk while conversing or holding meetings.
 If meetings are in a conference room, take the initiative to stand.
-Make telephone conference calls an opportunity for a stroll. - Walk to classmates' homes or coworkers' offices to study or discuss matters with them instead of using your phone.
+Make telephone conference calls an opportunity - · Walk to classmates' homes or coworkers' offices to study or discuss matters with them instead of using your phone.

 Researchers are still working to come to a consensus about the ideal prescription of activity to break up sitting.
-The best current guideline seems to be to stand and move after every 20 minutes of inactivity and to take intermittent 5- to 10-minute breaks for every hour that you are at the computer or studying or participating in any type of uninterrupted sitting.
+The best current guideline seems to be to stand and move after every 20 minutes of inactivity and to take intermittent 5-minute breaks for every half hour that you are at the computer, studying, or participating in any type of uninterrupted sitting.
 Stretching, walking around, or talking to others while standing or walking is beneficial and increases oxygen flow to the brain, making you more effective, creative, and productive.